swampapp/swamp/README.md

 # Swamp

-A GNOME application to index, search, stream, download and export files in Restic repositories.
+A GNOME application to index, search, stream, download and export files in [Restic](https://restic.net) repositories.

 **⚠️ Currently alpha quality:**

-* Ubuntu 20.04 (with GNOME) is the only environment currently supported
+* [Ubuntu Desktop 20.04](https://releases.ubuntu.com/20.04) (with GNOME) is the only environment currently supported
 * It may crash often
 * It may behave unreliably
 * The on-disk data and index format may change before the final release, and data migration isn't guaranteed, forcing you to re-index your repositories eventually